» JUMP TO: Who pays commission? | NAR settlement | Full breakdown

 The average rate of land sales is around 5–10%, compared to the national average of 5-6% for home sales.
 The variance can come from several factors, including the price of the land, the type of land (farmland or commercial land might be a harder sell than residential land, for example), and access to infrastructure.

-» Looking to save on commission fees while selling your land?
-With Clever Real Estate, you can connect with top-rated local agents who offer full service for a fraction of the usual cost.
-Sell your land with expert guidance and keep more of your profits.
-Get started today!
+Looking to save on commission fees while selling your land?
+Connect with top-rated local agents through Clever Real Estate.
+You’ll get full service for a pre-negotiated 1.5% listing fee — expert guidance and more money in your pocket.

 Real estate commission on land sales: A breakdown

-Sellers and their agents determine the listing agent's fee before listing the property.
-Following the NAR settlement, buyers and their agents negotiate their fees directly before viewing properties.
+Sellers and their agents usually decide the listing fee before putting land on the market.
+Since the NAR settlement in 2024, however, buyers and their agents now negotiate their own fees directly before viewing properties.

-However, in many cases, sellers are still expected to cover the buyer’s agent fee, which is split between the agents and their brokers.
+Even with this change, sellers are often still expected to cover some or all of the buyer’s agent fee, which is then split between both agents and their brokerages.

 Real estate commission example